PalaeoClimateModellingUK/PalaeoClimateModellingUK.github.io/meeting_UCL25.md

-# National Palaeoclimate Modelling Workshop, 2025
+# National Palaeoclimate Modelling Symposium, 2025

 > Come meet colleagues and talk about modelling the climate of the past
 >